 A huge majority of adults – 78% – eat spoonable yogurt or fromage frais, with more than half of them doing so twice a week or more.

-Little surprise then, that Defra’s Family Food statistics show that purchases of milk, cheese and yogurt all increased in 2017.
+Little surprise then, that Defra’s Family Food statistics show that purchases of milk and yogurt increased in 2018/19.

 Dairy UK’s members buy milk at the farm gate from Britain’s dairy farmers and transform it into the foods that consumers know and love.